 This pattern generates single or double balls per beat which you are supposed to hit with your fists.
-Depending on the difficulty, those will be harder to hit / come in the “steel” version.
+Depending on the difficulty, those will be harder to hit / come in the “Power Ball” version.

 Generates streams for collecting points by holding your hands into the stream.
 Depending on the difficulty, the streams will spread further out, sideways and vertically.

 Squat patterns generate singular horizontal walls or bad balls for you to avoid.
 Depending on your difficulty settings and settings for other categories the walls will be combined with other patterns like punches, swings or bad balls.

 Note: If you want to avoid a combination of balls and swings, either set the relevant pattern categories “Punches” and “Swings” on 0 or activate the “no balls” modifier.

 Whether you’ll actually have to squat to avoid the walls and/or hit balls will of course depend on your chosen player height.

 Whether you’ll actually have to jump to avoid the walls will of course depend on your chosen playspace width.